 Tabletop exercises involve using written scenarios to discuss processes, plans and actions that would be taken in a real event.
 Functional exercises test a specific area, group or process.
 Full-scale exercises involve actual use of personnel and equipment from throughout the organization to respond to staged incidents and treat simulated live-actor patients.
-This allows our members to test their ability to safely manage their operations and provide treatment for a large influx of potentially seriously ill or injured patients in a short timeframe.
+This allows our members to test their ability to safely manage their operations and provide treatment for a large influx of patients in a short timeframe.
 All of this improves MRMC’s ability to coordinate resources and response for the full scope of a major incident.

 Regional Emergency Preparedness